-Our annual review of interesting and practical academic papers is focused on enhancing the governance and practice of project, program and portfolio management in the Australasian region.
+Our annual review of interesting and practical, industry and academic papers is focused on enhancing the governance and practice of project, program and portfolio management in the Australasian region.
 Each annual review is published in the month following the Project Governance & Controls Symposium held in August, in Canberra; and includes papers received in the preceding year.

 Academic papers published in the PGCAR are peer reviewed and relevant to our mission to improve project governance and control.
-We will also occasionally include non-academic papers of a high quality submitted a part of the Symposium proceedings.
-All academic papers approved for publication are eligible for inclusion in the Walt Lipke Award.
+We also publish non-academic papers of a high quality; these may be submitted as part of the Symposium proceedings, or separately.
+All papers approved for publication are eligible for inclusion in the Walt Lipke Award.